preactjs/wmr/docs/public/content/docs/configuration.md

 ### cwd

 - Type: `string`
-- Default: `process.cwd()/public/`

-The main directory to serve files from.

-### root

-- Type: `string`
 - Default: `process.cwd()`

 The path to where WMR was launched from.
 Used to look up `package.json`.

+### root

+- Type: `string`
+- Default: `process.cwd()/public`

+The main directory to serve files from

 ### out